Mohan Prasad Subedi

 Note: You can enhance your package by adding an extra day in Pokhara, as the stunning beauty of the city tempts many tourists.
 You can also take a flight to Pokhara (includes an extra charge).

-Begin your Annapurna journey by driving past Nayapul to Ghandruk village.
+Begin your Annapurna Region trek by driving past Nayapul to Ghandruk village.

 As this is a short drive from Pokhara, you will reach Ghandruk Village early, so you have enough time to explore this beautiful village, famous for the Gurung culture and tradition.